internetarchive/dweb-transports/API.md

 If you find any discrepancies please add an issue here.

 See [Dweb document index](./DOCUMENTINDEX.md) for a list of the repos that make up the Internet Archive's Dweb project, and an index of other documents.
+See [Writing Shims](./WRITINGSHIMS.md) for guidelines for adding a new Transport and adding shims to the Archive

 ## General API notes and conventions
 We use a naming convention that anything starting “p_” returns a promise so you know to "await" it if you want a result.